Delta Module Two Local Mentors

 The part time online Delta Module two and the local mentor

-If you want to do a part time Delta Module Two with ITI where you are (as opposed to where we are) you will need a local mentor and if they do not have a lot of training experience you also need to be able to film your classes.
+If you want to do a part time Delta Module Two with ITI where you are (as opposed to where we are) and you cannot teach in an online platform or stream your classes, then you will need a local mentor.
 When you apply, you should have an idea of who this person is and the person concerned will also need to apply to ITI to be a local mentor.
 Link to do that here.

 The local mentor watches your lessons, probably also filming them and then writes the lesson part of the report.
 You have an ITI Delta tutor (and a second tutor at some point in the course) who works with the mentor, marks all your other work and in collaboration with the mentor agrees on the final lesson report.
 You will usually have tutorials with the local mentor, but sometimes also with the ITI tutor.

 You need to find the local mentor.
 If you work in an institution that is supporting you in getting your Delta, quite often it is your line manager or the in house training manager, but if you are somewhere that has not previously had many (or any) Delta candidates doing M2 you may need to look further afield.

 The person you will work with should apply to be an ITI Delta mentor and commit to working with us and you over the following 6-9 months.
 If they stop being your mentor or leave etc this can cause your own progress through Delta to come to a halt, so you need to trust they will be in place long enough to do this.

 They must …

 Have a Delta themselves (at least Modules One and Two, preferably all three and be at least two years post Module Two).
 If they did the old integrated Cambridge Delta (before it went modular in 2008) that’s fine too.
 So is the equivalent Trinity qualification.
 If they have some other qualification that involved a practicum that you (or they) feel could be seen as Delta equivalent, get in touch and we can look at the C.V. / qualification / balance of that and experience.